krzysu/circle-elements-with-nextjs/README.md

-# Setting up Circle React Elements and SDK in Next.js
+# Circle React Elements and Developer Controlled Wallet SDK with Next.js Tutorial

-Install latest next.js
+This guide will walk you through setting up a Next.js project with Circle Elements, a UI library for building web3 applications.
+You'll learn how to integrate Circle's Developer Controlled Wallets SDK and create your first blockchain-enabled application.

+## Prerequisites

+Before you begin, make sure you have:

+- Node.js 18 or later installed
+- A Circle account and API key (get one at [Circle's Developer Console](https://console.circle.com))
+- Basic familiarity with React and TypeScript

+## Getting Started

+### 1. Create a New Next.js Project

+First, create a new Next.js project with TypeScript and Tailwind CSS:

 ```bash
 npx create-next-app@latest
 ```

+When prompted, enable TypeScript and Tailwind CSS support.

+### 2. Update Dependencies

-Upgrade tailwindcss to v4
+#### Upgrade Tailwind CSS to v4 (required for Circle Elements)

 ```bash
 npx @tailwindcss/upgrade@next
 ```

-Install circle elements and its peer dependencies
+#### Install Circle Elements and Required Dependencies

 ```bash
 npm install @circle-libs/react-elements @circle-fin/developer-controlled-wallets lucide-react react-hook-form
 ```

-Configure the app to work with Circle SDK, this will create a .env file with secrets
+### 3. Configure Circle SDK

+Run the Circle SDK setup utility and provide your API key:

 ```bash
 npx @circle-libs/sdk-setup --api-key YOUR_CIRCLE_API_KEY
 ```

-Import Elements CSS configuration in `globals.css`
+This will create a `.env` file with your Circle API credentials.
+Keep these secure and never commit them to version control.

+### 4. Set Up Styles

+Add Circle Elements styles to your global CSS.
+Open `src/app/globals.css` and add:

 ```css
 @import "tailwindcss";